datasulis/bath-playbills/README.md

 ## Tasks

 *.
 Add Book pages, with 3 random pages, plus links to select a page *.
-Add twitter sign-in, to add user to session
-*.
 Add Bill model
 *.
 Allow user to add date to a Page
 *.
 Add count down of unedited pages to homepage